Compare 5 Naval Architecture and Marine Engineering. programs ranked by graduate earnings. Average earnings: $111,219. Top programs: $137,352+.

-Naval Architecture and Marine Engineering programs produce graduates earning between $75,834 and $116,961—a $41K spread that demonstrates why program selection matters independently of school prestige.
-Across 6 ranked programs, outcomes vary based on program quality, not institutional reputation.
+Naval Architecture and Marine Engineering programs produce graduates earning between $93K and $137K—a $44K spread that demonstrates why program selection matters independently of school prestige.
+Across 5 ranked programs nationally, outcomes vary based on program quality, not institutional reputation.
+The school with the highest-ranked naval architecture program may surprise you.

 | Rank | School | Program Earnings | Cohort Size | Student Debt | Student GPS | Parent Debt | Parent GPS |